tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Yeh, I. C., & Lien, C. H. (2009).
 The comparisons of data mining techniques for the predictive accuracy of the probability of default of credit card clients.
 Expert Systems with Applications, 36(2), 2473-2480. (https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients#)

-Introduce students to the dataset they will use for this activity.
-Each row represents a person with a credit card account. ln_balance_limit is the log of the maximum balance they can have on the card; 1 is female, 0 is male.
-The education is denoted: 1 = graduate school; 2 = university; 3 = high school; 4 = others; 1 is married and 0 single for marriage; default_next_month is whether the person defaults in the following month (1 yes, 0 no).

 ### 8. Instructor Review: More Loans (5 min)

 **Files:**

 [more_loans.ipynb](Activities/04-Stu_Do_More_Loans/Solved/more_loans.ipynb)

-Since this activity is almost a replica of the oversampling demonstration, you can likely go through this review quickly.
+Since this activity is almost a replica of the oversampling demo, you will likely be able to go through this review quickly.

 * First, we need to identify the variable that we are trying to predict, which is whether a person defaults on their credit card loan in the next month.
 This variable is default_next_month.
 We create the dependent and independent variables in the following code: